The real cost of recruitment processes

-Some time ago I had a chance to speak with CPO of a Berlin-based company which had one person dedicated purely to cover visa procedures for software engineers from the Middle East, as the company can’t cover it’s current engineering needs with local workforce, absorbed by big players like Daimler, Volkswagen DB Schenker.
+Some time ago I had a chance to speak with CPO of a Berlin-based company which had one person dedicated purely to cover visa procedures for software engineers from the Middle East, as the company can’t cover it’s current engineering needs with the local workforce, absorbed by big players like Daimler, Volkswagen DB Schenker.

-Even for a company with a revenue of 10+ million Euro, and more than 100 employees, launching a new product, or developing additional service might be slowed down just because of recruiter’s bottleneck.
+Even for a company with a revenue of 10+ million Euro, and more than 100 employees, launching a new product, or developing additional service might be slowed down just because of the recruiter’s bottleneck.
 It’s commonly known, that time is money and every innovative solution suppose to be introduced to the users as soon as possible (before the competitors will come up with something similar, or the trends in the market will change).
-Every founder and manager takes part in a race, and slow delivery, caused by lack of manpower is converting to a revenue loss and missed business opportunity.
+Every founder and manager takes part in a race, and slow delivery, caused by a lack of manpower is converting to a revenue loss and missed business opportunity.

-A startup founder based in New York, Berlin, or London must also face challenges created by the lawmakers: annual leaves, paid vacation and very high insurance rates and income taxes result in a very high cost behind single salary.
+A startup founder based in New York, Berlin, or London must also face challenges created by the lawmakers: annual leaves, paid vacation and very high insurance rates and income taxes result in a very high cost behind a single salary.
 Of course, these regulations suppose to protect the employees, but they might make baby steps of startup founder even harder to take.